-Creamy, smooth and low in fat, silken tofu blends up into a thick sour cream, ready to use on your favorite plant-based, vegan meals.
+Creamy and smooth silken tofu blends up into a thick and tangy sour cream.
 Dollop this vegan tofu sour cream (without cashews) on nachos, tacos, chili or potatoes.

 Want to save this post?